kexiZeroing/FE-Learning-notes/doc/learn-vue.md

 ### `.sync`
 The `.sync` modifier for props is just a syntax sugar that automatically expands into an additional `v-on` listener: `<comp :bar.sync="foo">` expands to `<comp :bar="foo" @update:bar="v => foo = v">`.
 The `.sync` was added after we had added `v-model` for components and found that people often could use that `v-model` logic for more than one prop.
 So they essentially do the same thing.

+### watch $route
+When the user navigates from `/user/foo` to `/user/bar`, the same component instance will be reused.
+Since both routes render the same component, this is more efficient than destroying the old instance and then creating a new one.
+However, this also means that the lifecycle hooks of the component will not be called.
+To react to params changes in the same component, you can watch the `$route` object using `watch: { $route(to, from) {...} }`